-Creating a delightful spread starts with knowing the common charcuterie mistakes that many hosts often make.
+Creating a delightful spread starts with understanding the common charcuterie mistakes many hosts make.
 In this blog post, we explore the basics that set the stage for a successful display of flavors and textures.
-By understanding these errors early on, you will be better prepared to craft a tasteful arrangement that both pleases the eye and excites the palate, ensuring your guests enjoy every bite with satisfaction.
+By understanding these errors early on, you will be better prepared to craft a tasteful arrangement that pleases the eye and excites the palate, ensuring your guests enjoy every bite.

 Overcrowding the Charcuterie Board